 - Not receiving any emails.
 The reasons can be four: you didn’t set up the new emails correctly in the new hosting’s control panel; you didn’t set up the email forwarders in the old hosting’s control panel correctly; you deleted the old emails from the old hosting’s control panel; you haven’t reset the email client you’re using to reflect the change.
 As it is expected that most of your loyal customers will need some getting-used-to time, they’ll likely continue contacting you via the old email addresses.

 - New domain not showing in search.
 Google and other search engines need time to crawl and index new sites.
-Therefore, it’s expected that some time will pass before you start seeing the new domain in search.
-However, implementing 301 redirects is also designed to instruct search engines to go to the new page destinations.
-That’s why, as long as the new domain doesn’t appear in search after maximum one week you must check, whether the 301 redirects are implemented correctly.
-If you chose to not keep the old domain live, thus no 301 redirects were implemented, it can take longer for search engines to discover and index the new site.
+Therefore, it’s expected that some time passes before you start seeing the new domain in search.
+However, implementing 301 redirects is also designed to instruct search engines to go to follow the redirect to the new page destinations, thus discover and index them.
+That’s why, as long as the new domain doesn’t appear in search after maximum one week, you must check, whether the 301 redirects are implemented correctly.
+If you chose to not keep the old domain live, thus no 301 redirects were implemented, it can take longer for search engines to discover and index the site.

 - New domain ranking very poorly.
 It is expected that a new domain ranks lower than an established one.
 However, if it ranks too low or doesn’t seem to recover over time, this might be a sign that it has been blacklisted or punished.
 Keep in mind that domains have a history from the time before you purchased them.
 Thus, as long as the domain was used for a spam site, you can’t expect quick recovery in rankings.
 It will come eventually but the costs for your business will be high.